CROCHETERS CHRISTMAS EVE Poem

 'Twas the night before Christmas and all around me

-The stockings weren't hung by the chimney with care
+The stockings weren't hung by the chimney with care'Twas the night before Christmas and all around me

 'Cause the heels and toes had not a stitch there.